microsoft/Product-Recommendations/api-reference.md

 Deletes the model specified.

-You cannot delete an active build, you will get an error.
-The model should be updated to a different active build before you delete it.
+You cannot delete the default build.
+If you try to delete the default build you will get an error.
+The model should be updated to a different default build before you delete it.

 ## Get item-to-item recommendations from a model
 *GET /api/models/{modelId}/recommendations*